ZiyuZhang/ziyuzhang.github.io/index.md

 * 2004-05, Stanford University, MATH53: Ordinary Differential Equations.

 ### Invited Talks
-* Formality and singularities of some moduli spaces of sheaves on K3 surfaces, School on Deformation Theory, University of Turin, July 2017.
-* Singularities of moduli spaces of sheaves on K3 surfaces and formality, Leibniz University Hannover, June 2017.
-* Degenerations of Hilbert schemes of points on K3 surfaces, University of Sheffield, May 2017.
-* Degenerations of Hilbert schemes of points on K3 surfaces, KU Leuven, April 2017.
-* Birational geometry of moduli spaces of sheaves on K3 surfaces via stability conditions, University of Chemnitz, March 2017.
-* Holomorphic symplectic manifolds among Bridgeland moduli spaces, Workshop on Fano varieties and Calabi-Yau varieties, Kobe University, Japan, January 2017.
-* Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions, University of Copenhagen, December 2016.
-* Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions, Tsinghua University, Beijing, September 2016.
-* Holomorphic symplectic manifolds among Bridgeland moduli spaces, Leibniz University Hannover, June 2016.
-* Wall-crossing and birational geometry of moduli spaces, University of Science and Technology of China, April 2016.
-* Introduction to Bridgeland stability conditions, University of Science and Technology of China, April 2016.
-* Local structures of moduli spaces of sheaves on K3 surfaces and formality, GLEN seminar, University of Glasgow, March 2016.
-* Formality and singularities of moduli spaces of sheaves on K3 surfaces, KU Leuven, April 2015.
-* Holomorphic symplectic manifolds among Bridgeland moduli spaces, University of Warwick, February 2015.
-* Birational geometry of singular moduli spaces of O'Grady type, University of Sheffield, November 2014.
-* The Bayer-Macrì map and birational geometry of moduli spaces, University of Bath, October 2014.
-* Birational geometry of singular moduli spaces of O'Grady type, University of Edinburgh, May 2014.
-* The Bayer-Macrì map and birational geometry of moduli spaces, COW Seminar, Imperial College London, April 2014.
-* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes, University of Bath, May 2013.
-* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes, University of Freiburg, July 2012.
-* Singular moduli spaces of sheaves on K3 surfaces, Max-Planck-Institute for Mathematics, February 2012.
-* Cotangent complexes of moduli of sheaves and symplectic stacks, SFB-TR/45 Seminar, University of Bonn, January 2012.
-* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes, University of Bielefeld, December 2011.
-* On singular moduli spaces of sheaves on K3 surfaces, University of Science and Technology of China, July 2011.
-* Cotangent complexes of moduli of sheaves and symplectic stacks, University of Missouri, June 2011.
-* Quadratic singularities of moduli spaces of sheaves on K3 surfaces, Ohio State University, February 2010.
-* Quadratic singularities of moduli spaces of sheaves on K3 surfaces, Chinese University of Hong Kong, December 2008.
-* Birationality and deformation equivalence of holomorphic symplectic manifolds, Area Exam Talk, Stanford University, May 2008.
-* Holomorphic symplectic manifolds,
+* Formality and singularities of some moduli spaces of sheaves on K3 surfaces,<br/>
+School on Deformation Theory, University of Turin, July 2017.
+* Singularities of moduli spaces of sheaves on K3 surfaces and formality,<br/>
+Leibniz University Hannover, June 2017.
+* Degenerations of Hilbert schemes of points on K3 surfaces,<br/>
+University of Sheffield, May 2017.
+* Degenerations of Hilbert schemes of points on K3 surfaces,<br/>
+KU Leuven, April 2017.
+* Birational geometry of moduli spaces of sheaves on K3 surfaces via stability conditions,<br/>
+University of Chemnitz, March 2017.
+* Holomorphic symplectic manifolds among Bridgeland moduli spaces,<br/>
+Workshop on Fano varieties and Calabi-Yau varieties, Kobe University, Japan, January 2017.
+* Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions,<br/>
+University of Copenhagen, December 2016.
+* Moduli spaces of sheaves on K3 surfaces and Bridgeland stability conditions,<br/>
+Tsinghua University, Beijing, September 2016.
+* Holomorphic symplectic manifolds among Bridgeland moduli spaces,<br/>
+Leibniz University Hannover, June 2016.
+* Wall-crossing and birational geometry of moduli spaces,<br/>
+University of Science and Technology of China, April 2016.
+* Introduction to Bridgeland stability conditions,<br/>
+University of Science and Technology of China, April 2016.
+* Local structures of moduli spaces of sheaves on K3 surfaces and formality,<br/>
+GLEN seminar, University of Glasgow, March 2016.
+* Formality and singularities of moduli spaces of sheaves on K3 surfaces,<br/>
+KU Leuven, April 2015.
+* Holomorphic symplectic manifolds among Bridgeland moduli spaces,<br/>
+University of Warwick, February 2015.
+* Birational geometry of singular moduli spaces of O'Grady type,<br/>
+University of Sheffield, November 2014.
+* The Bayer-Macrì map and birational geometry of moduli spaces,<br/>
+University of Bath, October 2014.
+* Birational geometry of singular moduli spaces of O'Grady type,<br/>
+University of Edinburgh, May 2014.
+* The Bayer-Macrì map and birational geometry of moduli spaces,<br/>
+COW Seminar, Imperial College London, April 2014.
+* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes,<br/>
+University of Bath, May 2013.
+* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes,<br/>
+University of Freiburg, July 2012.
+* Singular moduli spaces of sheaves on K3 surfaces,<br/>
+Max-Planck-Institute for Mathematics, February 2012.
+* Cotangent complexes of moduli of sheaves and symplectic stacks,<br/>
+SFB-TR/45 Seminar, University of Bonn, January 2012.
+* Singular moduli spaces of sheaves on K3 surfaces and their cotangent complexes,<br/>
+University of Bielefeld, December 2011.
+* On singular moduli spaces of sheaves on K3 surfaces,<br/>
+University of Science and Technology of China, July 2011.
+* Cotangent complexes of moduli of sheaves and symplectic stacks,<br/>
+University of Missouri, June 2011.
+* Quadratic singularities of moduli spaces of sheaves on K3 surfaces,<br/>
+Ohio State University, February 2010.
+* Quadratic singularities of moduli spaces of sheaves on K3 surfaces,<br/>
+Chinese University of Hong Kong, December 2008.
+* Birationality and deformation equivalence of holomorphic symplectic manifolds,<br/>
+Area Exam Talk, Stanford University, May 2008.
+* Holomorphic symplectic manifolds,<br/>
 Student Algebraic Geometry Seminar, Stanford University, October 2007.

 ### Seminar